 The first warning signs of several health conditions can be found in the mouth, such as diabetes and cancer.
 Your gums can even reveal a heart condition.

-The first step to treating a child’s mouth condition is to see a pediatric dentist.
+The first step to treating a child’s mouth condition is to see a family dentist.
 He or she can then work on immediate issues, such as reducing inflammation in the gums.
 Dental issues caught in early stages can help save you from expensive surgery.

 Oral Health Care for Children